 Understanding Young Members – Millennials and Gen Z

-Millennials account for the largest population within the current workforce, yet only represent 21% of association members.
+Millennials account for the largest population within the current workforce, yet they are under-represented in association membership.

 Often, the discrepancy for association enrollment is a result of miscommunication with this audience.
 They do not feel understood by corporations, large entities, or associations.

 Some of the big takeaways associations can consider to get into the heads of potential millennial members?

 - They’re Stressed – Zippa says, “Millennials experience more stress from organization and job changes than every other generation.”